DavidGXR/DavidGXR/README.md

 I just turn my difficulties into a mobile app.

 ### 📖 What I'm focusing on
-Currently improving my iOS development skill.
+Currently improving my iOS development and hybrid mobile development skill.

 <!---
 DavidGXR/DavidGXR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.